MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 We can call Evaluate API with a KES query expression to retrieve the top publication entities and transform them into UI elements.

-To get publications using Evaluate API, see `MakesInteractor.GetPapers(paperExpression)` method in `makesInteractor.js`.
+To learn more about how to get publications using Evaluate API, see `MakesInteractor.GetPublications(publicationExpression)` method in `makesInteractor.js`.
 For more information on Evaluate API, see [Evaluate REST API](reference-post-evaluate.md)

-After retrieving the paper entities from Evaluate API, all is left to do is to translate the entity data to UI elements.
-The corresponding data transformation logic for paper UI elements can be found in: `paperListItem.js` and `paperFieldsOfStudyListItem.js`
+After retrieving the publication entities from Evaluate API, all is left to do is to translate the entity data to UI elements.
+The corresponding data transformation logic for publication UI elements can be found in: `publicationListItem.js` and `publicationFieldsOfStudyListItem.js`

 ### Generate filter suggestions